Agency logo

 District Public Health Planning

 Our last District Public Health Improvement Plan was for the years 2017 – 2019.
-In 2020, in order to assess a better understanding of the system in the district, all districts undertook the Local Public Health Systems Assessment (LPHSA) process during the spring.
-As the district meetings were scheduled and planned, many of the districts had to postpone those meetings due to the COVID-19 response.
-They will be rescheduled.
+In 2020, we planned to assess how the public health system was working in the district, using the Local Public Health System Assessment (LPHSA) process.
+This assessment was delayed due to the COVID-19 response, but was completed in all districts in 2022.

 • Build better cardiovascular health (improved nutrition and physical activity)